 Non-Institutional Scholarships - Many outside agencies and sources offer financial assistance to students.
 The Internet, high school counselors, and most libraries are excellent resources to search for scholarship opportunities.
 Search scholarships at Fastweb

 Stay in North Dakota - Incentives are available to students enrolled in several programs including Technology, Nursing, Sign Language, and Education.
 The incentives may be in the form of grants or loan forgiveness.
 For more information, contact the Financial Aid Office.

 Alternative Loans - Designed to assist students with educational costs after all other financial aid programs are utilized.
 Interest charges on these loans vary depending upon the lender and the loan type.
-Students need to be credit worthy borrowers and often times need a co-signor for the loan.
+Students need to be credit-worthy borrowers and oftentimes need a co-signor for the loan.
 The minimum loan a student can borrow is $500 per academic year.
 Students may select the alternative loan program they wish to use and will need to complete a separate application with the lender.
-LRSC, through FAST Choice, offers a Historical Lender List that includes lender we have worked with in the past.
+LRSC, through FAST Choice, offers a Historical Lender List that includes lenders we have worked with within the past.
 You may choose a lender that is not on the list.

 College SAVE 529 Plan - a tax-advantaged education savings program established by the State of North Dakota acting through the Bank of North Dakota ("BND") that can help you meet the challenges of saving and investing for the costs of higher education.